World Series Cricket results

 World Series Cricket results are the results of the main games played in the now defunct World Series Cricket (WSC) competition.
 World Series Cricket was a break away professional cricket competition staged between 1977 and 1979, organized by Kerry Packer for his Australian television network, the Nine Network.
 The matches ran in opposition to established international cricket.
 World Series Cricket drastically changed the nature of cricket, and its influence continues to be felt today.

-WSC involved a three-way competition between the WSC Australia XI, WSC West Indies XI, and WSC World XI, a team composed of players from the other cricketing nations, although a number of West Indian players also played in the World team when they were not playing for the West Indies.
+WSC involved a three-way competition between the Australians, West Indians, and World XI, a team composed of players from the other cricketing nations, although a number of West Indian players also played in the World team when they were not playing for the West Indies.
 Towards the end of the competition a fourth team named the Cavaliers was added for the Country Cavaliers Tour.
 It was composed of players not selected by the other three sides for that rounds' fixtures; this was a way of making better use of all the players contracted to the competition.

 Origin

 The series originated due to two main factors—the widespread view that players were not paid sufficient amounts to make a living from cricket, and that Packer wished to secure the exclusive broadcasting rights to Australian cricket, then held by the Australian Broadcasting Corporation (ABC).
 After the Australian Cricket Board (ACB) refused to accept Channel Nine's bid to gain exclusive television rights to Australia's Test matches in 1976, Packer set up his own series by secretly signing agreements with leading players from the national cricket teams of Australia, England, Pakistan, South Africa, and the West Indies.

 Official cricket won a series of minor victories.
-WSC was unable to call the Australian team "Australia", or use the official rules of cricket, which are copyright of the MCC.
-The Australian team therefore became "WSC Australia XI", and former Australian captain and leading commentator Richie Benaud took the job of writing rules and playing conditions for the series.
+WSC was unable to officially call the Australian team "Australia", or use the official rules of cricket, which are copyright of the MCC.
+The Australian team therefore became the "WSC Australia XI" for legal purposes, and former Australian captain and leading commentator Richie Benaud took the job of writing rules and playing conditions for the series.
 WSC was also shut out of traditional cricket venues, so Packer leased two Australian football stadiums, VFL Park in Melbourne and Football Park in Adelaide, a trotting track in Perth, Gloucester Park, and the Sydney Showground.